Jana worked in animal welfare with abused and unwanted pets. She loves sharing her hands-on experience regarding domestic and wild critters.

 Not to be foul, but it starts with fish poop.
 For this reason, it is better to start small with “starter fish.”
 The intensity of the cycle is directly tied to the amount of waste expelled every day.
 Setting up a tank with a few hardy fish, like two or three guppies, will give them and the new owner a chance to condition the tank.
 Once settled, more fish can be added and monitored.

 The Chemistry of the Cycle

-- Corrective steps are taken if tests deem so necessary
+- Corrective steps are taken if tests deem they are necessary.

 The Role of Bacteria

 Two kinds of bacteria condition the tank.
-When ammonia builds up, a species called “Nitrosomonas” breaks down ammonia into nitrites, which is a little less toxic.
-At a later stage, another bacteria called “Nitrobacter” convert the nitrites into an even less harmful substance; nitrates.
-Although nitrates can also be deadly in high concentrations.
+When ammonia builds up, a species called Nitrosomonas breaks down ammonia into nitrites, which is a little less toxic.
+At a later stage, another bacteria called Nitrobacter convert the nitrites into an even less harmful substance; nitrates, although they can also be deadly in high concentrations.
 Deadly concentrations of nitrites and nitrates can be controlled through regular water changes.

 Establishing a Bacterial Colony